Vintage is irresistibly charming! Here’s a look at where to find the best vintage in the Eternal City.

 This authentic neighborhood market specializes in vintage style clothes that are usually brand new and sold at competitive prices ranging from €3 to €20.
 The next best deal is just around the corner!
 (Via dell’Accademia Aldina; Monday and Friday morning until 2.00pm)

-This vintage shop specializes in men’s and women’s garments from the 1940s to the 1990s, all with an unflinching passion for West Coast fashion, European punk style, and that sophisticated Made in Italy design.
+King Size Vintage specializes in men’s and women’s garments from the 1940s to the 1990s, all with an unflinching passion for West Coast fashion, European punk style, and that sophisticated Made in Italy design.
 (Via Leonina 76)